 The Trustworthy Software Foundation (TSFdn) operates as a not-for-profit Company Limited by Guarantee, with primary objective being to curate a Trustworthy Software Body of Knowledge (TS-BOK), to serve as a living backbone for signposting to diverse but often obscure sources of Good Practice, and a secondary objective to address other aspects of the 2009 Trustworthy Software Roadmap.

-TSFdn is based at the Cyber Security Centre of the University of Warwick.
+TSFdn is based at The Institution of Analysts and Programmers offices in London.the Cyber Security Centre of the University of Warwick.

-The current chair of the Management Board of subscriber organisations is Alastair Revell of the IAP.
+The current Chief Executive of the TSFdn is Alastair Revell of the IAP.

-The primary contact for the Foundation is the Chief Operating Officer (COO), Francoise Hackney.
+The primary contact for the Foundation is the Operations Director, John Ellis.

 Technical coherence is led by the Standards Development Advisor (SDA), Ian Bryant.